AlDub: The "AlDub Nation" fandom

 Fans of AlDub are commonly referred to as "AlDub Nation", tagging the word nation as it was able to capture three large audiences: overseas workers, people who are often at home (Team Bahay, as they are called), and millennials.
-These captive audiences factor greatly in the invention and reinvention of AlDub as a phenomenon.
-The fandom's large amount in numbers is one main reason to contributing to AlDub's success.
+These audiences played a crucial role in shaping and sustaining AlDub's massive appeal and influence in Filipino pop culture.

-In general, the AlDub Nation has established fan club chapters coming from the Philippines and abroad.
-As of date, there is an estimated number of 43 local chapters within the country and 44 international chapters from all over the world.
+The AlDub Nation boasts a well-organized network of fan club chapters both locally and internationally.
+There are currently 43 chapters across the Philippines and 44 international chapters, demonstrating the global reach of the fandom and its impact on AlDub's continued success.

 A netizen who goes by his moniker “Don Simoun Ibarra” is one of the sources of Lola Nidora's old pictures, which have garnered thousands of likes and shares on Facebook and Twitter also founded a Twitter-based fan club of working professionals called "AlDub Elite".
-In an interview with INQUIRER.net, Don Simoun, who chose not to reveal his real identity, admitted that he is a certified “AlDub” fan.
-“I am very inspired with the “hidden message” behind the story as well as Lola Nidora's lessons of LOVE.
-It is a lesson that the youth of today should always keep in mind,” he said.
+In an interview with INQUIRER.net, Don Simoun, who chose not to reveal his real identity, admitted that he is a certified “AlDub” fan, and that he is inspired by the series’ hidden message and moral lessons.

 The AlDub verified page on Facebook (username: facebook.com/aldenandyayadub) has over 1,000,000 likers; and the fan club with the highest number of followers on Twitter (handle: @MaineAlden16) has over 700,000 followers – numbers which may potentially increase as AlDub's popularity has yet to show signs of waning.